 This course provides a detailed analysis of current and noncurrent assets, standard financial statements and the conceptual framework on which they are built.
 Students learn the theoretical structure of accounting, gain an in-depth understanding of the role of accounting as an information-reporting system and account for organizational economic resources.
-Three lecture hours per week.
+Hours: 39 lecture.
 Prerequisite: ACT 151 with a grade of "C" or better or permission of the department head.
 Usually offered in the fall.